-This activity helps the team to identify errors, to understand their nature and have a productive conversation about them.
+Error Conversation helps the team identify errors, understand their nature and have a productive conversation about them.
 It is especially useful for a team dealing with many errors over a period of time.

-1. Start by asking everyone to individually list all the errors that occurred for the given period (for example, ‘write on post-its and keep them until the next step’).
+- Start by asking everyone to individually list all the errors that occurred for the given period (e.g., “write on sticky notes and keep them until the next step”).

-– Error of omission: erros of omission are errors that occurred because of not doing something that should have been done.
+* Error of omission: errors of omission are errors that occurred because of not doing something that should have been done.

-3. Ask someone to share one error, and place it on the appropriate column.
+- Ask someone to share one error and place it on the appropriate column.

-4. Have a brief conversation about the error.
+- Have a brief conversation about the error.
 Consider doing affinity grouping by adding similar notes to it.
-Consider writing notes and action items on separate post-it (preferably of a different color) and placing next to the related error.
+Consider writing notes and action items on separate sticky notes (preferably of a different color) and placing next to the related error.

-5. Go to the next errors until all notes are finished, or you run out of time.
+- Go to the next errors until all notes are finished or you run out of time.

-This activity is inspired on the book Re-Creating the Corporation: A Design of Organizations for the 21st Century.
-In this book, the author elaborates that there are two possible types of decision-making mistakes: errors of commission and errors of omission.
-This activity helps the group to talk and address those.
+This activity is inspired by the book Re-Creating the Corporation: A Design of Organizations for the 21st Century.
+In it, the author elaborates that there are two possible types of decision-making mistakes: errors of commission and errors of omission.
+This activity helps the group talk and address those.

 Remote-team advice: This activity works well for remote teams.
 Use a remote board of your choice.